Usuim/Usuim/docs/external.md

 ## Example

-#### if you like the relative number in neovim you can activate it here
+### for example if you like the relative number in neovim you can activate it here
 `settings.vim`

 ```vim